 Of all of the supplement companies I get asked about, Advocare is the most common.
-I have stopped at Advocare booths numerous times at various trade shows and asked representatives easy nutrition questions; not one of them has ever been able to answer them.
+I have stopped at Advocare booths numerous times at various trade shows and asked representatives easy nutrition questions; not one person has ever been able to answer them.

 A big reason for this is that to be an “expert” in Advocare, all you have to do is pay $79 to become a distributor.
 After becoming a distributor, a now “expert” can use the sales tactic of supposedly having the best scientists and doctors in the world formulating the best products in the world.
 I am unaware of any top scientist, doctor, or supplement competition.
 I am only aware of one study done with advocare products.
+And that study said the product is useless.
 A truer statement would be that Advocare pays their “experts” to say Advocare is the best.

 The next big selling point Advocare distributors use is that Drew Brees is a spokesman for Advocare, and he does not get paid.
 Yes, Mr. Brees does not get paid, but the Drew Brees Foundation and his wife sure do.
 Lebron James endorses Coke, McDonald’s and Dunkin Donuts.
 Celebrities are not endorsing products because they believe in or even take them; they are doing it for the money!

 You will then get the “my brother’s friend lost 24 pounds and 17 inches in 24 days” sales pitch.
 I will admit there is one good aspect of Advocare: along with taking the supplements, healthy eating and exercise is recommended.
 But you are going to get great results from healthy eating and exercise whether you are taking Advocare or not.